 The best-performing asset class often changes from year to year, and the difference between the best- and worst-performing in any year can be significant.
 Here’s a look at how major asset classes performed compared to a diversified, blended portfolio in each of the last 10 years.

 One way to potentially use volatility to your advantage is through dollar-cost averaging, the practice of investing a set amount every month or quarter.
-Although engaging the strategy takes discipline – you’ll be putting money into the market when the headlines (and likely your friends and colleagues) are full of doom and gloom – price declines often afford investors the opportunity to purchase assets at better valuations.
+Although engaging the strategy takes discipline – you’ll be putting money into the market when the headlines (and likely your friends and colleagues) are full of doom and gloom – price declines may afford investors the opportunity to purchase assets at better valuations.
 In fact, you may be practicing one form of dollar-cost averaging already by making regular contributions to a company 401(k) plan, perhaps biweekly or monthly.

-Though it may be difficult, staying true to a personalized, long-term financial plan can help you ultimately achieve your objectives.
+Though it may be difficult, staying true to a personalized, long-term financial plan can help you achieve your long-term objectives.
 Your financial advisor can serve as a trusted guide, addressing any concerns and helping you make progress toward your goals.

 Past performance may not be indicative of future results.
 Asset allocation and diversification do not guarantee a profit nor protect against loss.
 There is no assurance any investment strategy will be successful.
 Investing involves risk, including the possible loss of capital.
 Dollar-cost averaging does not assure a profit and does not protect against loss.
 It involves continuous investment regardless of fluctuating price levels of such securities.
 Investors should consider their financial ability to continue purchases through periods of low price levels.